awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/dotnet-core-tutorial.md

    </configuration>
    ```

 1. Update `dotnet-core-tutorial.csproj` to include IIS middleware and include the `web.config` file in the output of `dotnet publish`\.
+**Note**
+The following example was developed using \.NET Core Runtime 2\.0\.5\.
+You might need to modify the `TargetFramework` or the `Version` attribute values in the `PackageReference` elements to match the version of \.NET Core Runtime that you are using\.
 **Example c:\\users\\username\\dotnet\-core\-tutorial\\dotnet\-core\-tutorial\.csproj**

    ```